swolekat/stream-schedule-template/README.md

 * You can use comments (`<!-- this is a comment -->`) to hide things.
 Just remove the comment when you want stuff back.
 * You can also hide images by removing the src.
 * If you want to remove socials, just delete the ones you don't need/use.
+* Automatic dating: Now you just have to update the date for sunday.
+The rest will automatically be filled out.